 Flood Zone Data PFRA pluvial Historic Flooding No historic records of flooding were found.
 Comment A field drain flows through the settlement in a southerly direction and outfalls into the Blacksod Bay.
 The stream is fluvial at this point, but becomes tidal downstream of the settlement.
 Climate Change As the stream is influenced by tidal flooding, it would be highly sensitive to impacts of climate change downstream of the settlement.
 Conclusion Any new property within or adjacent to the field drain should include a site specific Stage 3 FRA that specifically quantifies the water levels and risk.
 The sequential approach should be applied, and Flood Zone A/B preferentially avoided for any highly or less vulnerable development.
 It is noted that the Flood Zone mapping is indicative and further detailed modelling under a Stage 3 FRA would improve the quality and reliability of the assessment.
-Risk can be managed in line with approved MCDP Policy in Chapter 7 of the Written Statement and the guidance provided within Section 7 of this SFRA.
+Risk can be managed in line with approved MCDP Policy in Chapter 7 of this SFRA.